FabriceSalvaire/Patro/doc/sphinx/source/features-all.rst

 * 2D vector and usual transformations
 * usual 2D primitives:

- * point, segment, line
+ * point, segment, line, polyline
  * triangle, rectangle, polygon
- * circle and conic
+ * circle and ellipse
  * quadratic and cubic Bézier curve
+ * B-spline curve
+ * path made of linear segments with an optional bulge at breaks, as well as quadratic and cubic Bézier curve segments.

 * perimeter and area
 * primitive intersection